Moocar/logback-gelf/README.md

 Logback-gelf tests are written in [Clojure](http://clojure.org/).
-I could try and justify this by saying that the tests are better than they were in java, which is true, but mostly it's because I love Clojure and have been using it in my dayjob for over 3 years.
+I could try and justify this by saying that the tests are better than they were in java, which is true, but mostly it's because I love Clojure and have been using it in my day job for over 3 years.
 I'm aware this will make it harder for others to submit PRs, and that pains me a little, but look, treat it as an exercise.
 Clojure will make you a better programmer.